RihuanHuang/main/_pages/about.md

 My current research interests include supply chain contracting, supply chain finance and social responsibility.
 I use experimental methods to study these topics to generate managerial insights from a behavioral perspective.
-In this website you can find more about my research and me.
+In this website you can find more about my research and me (and a cat).

 [[Curriculum Vitae](https://rihuanhuang.github.io/files/CV_rihuanhuang.pdf)]
 [[Official Page](https://myweb.cuhk.edu.cn/huangrihuan/)]